Open-Hub-Community/.github/profile/README.md

 > This code of conduct applies to all members of the community.
 </details>

+## 🤝 Sponsorship
+- We are excited to offer sponsorship opportunities for our upcoming events.
+- Visit [Sponsorship](https://github.com/Open-Hub-Community/Sponsorships) repo for more details.

 ## 📚 Useful Resources

 - **Email**: [hello@openhub.com](mailto:open8hub@gmail.com)